Loading

-The second branch of the Virginia Harrisons was led by Isaiah Harrison who immigrated to New England in 1687 from Durham, England.
-They settled in the Shenandoah Valley of Virginia in 1737.
+The second branch of the Virginia Harrisons was led by Isaiah Harrison, who immigrated to New England in 1687 from Durham, England.
+He and his family settled in the Shenandoah Valley of Virginia in 1737.
 Isaiah was most likely the son of Rev. Thomas Harrison, who served as chaplain of the Jamestown Colony.
 Thomas was kindred to the James River Harrisons, though by 1650 he had returned to England and had a parish in London, before later moving to Ireland.

 As members of the Virginia planter class, early generations of the Harrisons included slaveholders.
 President Abraham Lincoln, who descended from the Shenandoah Valley family, was credited with measures to eliminate slavery in the nation; with abolition following the Civil War, the Harrisons eventually abandoned the institution.